wlach/wrla.ch/_src/posts/2015-03-27-perfherder-update-summary-series-drilldown.md

     Date: 2015-03-27T00:00:00
     Tags: Data Visualization, Mozilla, Perfherder

 Just wanted to give another quick Perfherder update.
-Since the [last time][1], I&#8217;ve added summary series (which is what GraphServer shows you), so we now have (in theory) the best of both worlds when it comes to Talos data: aggregate summaries of the various suites we run (tp5, tart, etc), with the ability to dig into individual results as needed.
-This kind of analysis wasn&#8217;t possible with Graphserver and I&#8217;m hopeful this will be helpful in tracking down the root causes of Talos regressions more effectively.
+Since the [last time][1], I've added summary series (which is what GraphServer shows you), so we now have (in theory) the best of both worlds when it comes to Talos data: aggregate summaries of the various suites we run (tp5, tart, etc), with the ability to dig into individual results as needed.
+This kind of analysis wasn't possible with Graphserver and I'm hopeful this will be helpful in tracking down the root causes of Talos regressions more effectively.

-Let&#8217;s give an example of where this might be useful by showing how it can highlight problems.
+Let's give an example of where this might be useful by showing how it can highlight problems.
 Recently we tracked a regression in the Customization Animation Tests (CART) suite from the commit in [bug 1128354][2].
-Using [Mishra Vikas][3]&#8216;s new &#8220;highlight revision mode&#8221; in Perfherder (combined with the revision hash when the regression was pushed to inbound), we can quickly zero in on the location of it:
+Using [Mishra Vikas][3]&#8216;s new "highlight revision mode" in Perfherder (combined with the revision hash when the regression was pushed to inbound), we can quickly zero in on the location of it:

 [<img src="/files/2015/03/Screen-Shot-2015-03-27-at-3.18.28-PM-1024x498.png" alt="Screen Shot 2015-03-27 at 3.18.28 PM" width="474" height="230" class="alignnone size-large wp-image-1184" srcset="/files/2015/03/Screen-Shot-2015-03-27-at-3.18.28-PM-300x146.png 300w, /files/2015/03/Screen-Shot-2015-03-27-at-3.18.28-PM-1024x498.png 1024w, /files/2015/03/Screen-Shot-2015-03-27-at-3.18.28-PM.png 1167w" sizes="(max-width: 474px) 100vw, 474px" />][4]